3 things I found:

 -

 Search bar prominence: Occupies the top 15% of viewport.
-But only ~30% of users use search to find restaurants (estimated).
+But a minority of users use search to find restaurants - most browse the feed (directional assumption based on in-app observation; Swiggy has not published session behaviour data publicly).
 Most browse the feed.
-This suggests search is optimised for the wrong use case — it should surface cross-vertical results ("Order biryani + get naan bread from Instamart delivered together") but currently searches within a single vertical.
+This suggests search is optimised for the wrong use case - it should surface cross-vertical results ("Order biryani + get naan bread from Instamart delivered together") but currently searches within a single vertical.

 -